HomeCEU/docs-genesis/UseCase/AddScoToCourse.md

 ### `courseId` already has a `scoFile`

 6. A notice will appear informing that the sco file will be replaced.
-1. Input an update reason to explain why the file needed to be replaced
 1. Submit

 ### `courseId` does not exist